Hashtag Web3 Logo

 Web3 Careers and the Regulatory Unknown

 An analysis of how regulatory uncertainty impacts careers in Web3.
-We explore the key legal risks, from securities law to sanctions, and what it means for job seekers.
+We explore the key legal risks, from securities law to sanctions, and what it means for.

 A career in Web3 offers a front-row seat to technological innovation, a chance to build the future of the internet, and the potential for significant financial reward.
 However, it also comes with a unique and ever-present risk that is less common in traditional tech: regulatory uncertainty.